rchampeimont/arduino_fake_bomb_wires/README.md

 * When no time is left, screen goes red and displays "BOOM"
 * For each correct wire that is cut, an asterisk displays on the screen
 * When all the correct wires are cut, timer stops, screen goes green and displays a secret code
-* If an incorrect wire is cut, remaining time is divided by two (only on first mistake)
+* As long as an incorect wire is cut, time goes down twice as fast and screen is red
 * The bomb can still be defused if an incorrect wire has been cut, provided the wire is reconnected (you could provide players crocodile clips or even solder & iron)

 You can power it the way you want, in my case I used a 9V battery (connected to Vin and GND).